 An analog clock sits in the center of the dashboard.
 Leather-upholstered seats are optional, but an overhead console is standard.
 Two cupholders appear in the front console, with two more in the backseat’s flip-down armrest.

-A power driver's seat and tilt steering wheel are standard.
+A power driver’s seat and tilt steering wheel are standard.
 A two-user memory feature stores seat, pedal and mirror positions in the Premier sedan.
-The trunk holds 21.2 cubic feet of cargo, which Mercury claims is 50 percent greater than competitive models.
+The trunk holds 21.2 cubic feet of cargo, which Mercury says is 50 percent greater than competitive models.

 A Duratec 3.0-liter V-6 produces 203 horsepower and 207 pounds-feet of torque.
 All-wheel-drive sedans use the CVT, while those with front-wheel drive get a six-speed automatic.
+Traction control is standard.

 Differences from Ford’s Five Hundred are modest, but the Montego feels a bit heavier.
 Its relatively taut suspension delivers a comfortable ride, apart from an occasional noteworthy bump on rougher surfaces.
 Tracking well on freeways, the Montego feels a hair more sure-footed than the Five Hundred.